svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 ![board 2 short term](./img/1236-2-neg-30min-later.png)

 After that, a short-term 30-minute run has the same mean value **-5.000 895V** with of course a tighter spread: sd 1μV.
 These are very good results and the tempco-induced variation in the negative reference is way below musical relevance (4.8 millicents!).

+Feb 2026: the negative reference now emits a zero voltage.
+Possibly the badly-soldered precision resistor pair?
+Removed then from the board, measured resistnce (hard to do on such tiny components) seemed ok and no obvious shorts.

+Plan to make a third board from scratch because attempting to re-solder the resistors by hand was difficult with other large components already fitted.